-Work in Estonia aims to be the partner for companies in Estonia, who are ready to embrace international specialists into their teams.
-In addition to relentlessly introducing Estonia as an attractive place to live and work, Work in Estonia also helps to bring international attention to the companies here that are recruiting international talent, and share news, messages and success stories that are relevant to the target audience.
+Work in Estonia aims to be a partner for companies in Estonia, that are ready to embrace international specialists into their teams.
+In addition to relentlessly introducing Estonia as an attractive place to live and work, Work in Estonia also helps to bring international attention to the companies here that are recruiting international talent, and share news, messages, and success stories that are relevant to the target audience.
 In order to help the companies to find and keep people with exceptional skills from all over the world, Work in Estonia has introduced various services for employers.

 The legislation is liberal and offers a lot of flexibility in agreeing on terms and conditions of employment.
 Regulations regarding employment and labour contracts are regulated by the Employment Contracts Act.

 A list of sample contracts in English can be found on the Work in Estonia webpage.